-Many houses built in the Pacific Northwest have partial basements — often dark, often dank spaces that don’t serve much of a purpose, other than perhaps housing the water heater or rows of canned pears.
+Many houses built in the Pacific Northwest have a partial basement — an often dark, often dank space that doesn’t serve much of a purpose, other than perhaps housing the water heater or rows of canned pears.

 However, partial basements offer many wonderful potential uses, depending on the homeowner’s needs.
 Take, for example, a room that’s about 11 feet by 13 feet, a not-uncommon size for a partial basement.
 What could you do down there?

 Laundry room: You don’t need much space for a basement laundry.
 With 7 feet of space along one wall, you could have a washer, dryer and utility sink lined up with plenty of space for other uses, such as an ironing table or storage.
 A countertop that spans both appliances would make a great area for sorting and folding clothes.
 Your contractor can install a pump to send the grey water up into the sewer or septic drain and run water and power as needed.
 Don’t have 7 feet?
 A full-sized stackable washer/dryer combo could work, and compact units also are available.
 Tip: Before buying a washer and dryer, measure the width of your basement door.
 Many offer just 24 inches of space.
 Talk with your contractor about removing and replacing the door jamb if needed to get your appliances into the basement.